 The following chart summarizes various characteristics that drive company value.

-Operating risk should be addressed by implementing formal processes.
+Managing risk in business should be pursued by way of implementing formal processes.
 A business with formal processes, systems and documentation reduces the dependence on individual talent and can quickly respond to exogenous shocks.
 Items such as Service Level Agreements (“SLAs”), marketing plans, job descriptions, employment contracts, confidentiality agreements, professional codes of conduct, organization charts, etc. institutionalize a business.
 Documented processes are transferable value.
 Capturing and transferring knowledge will make the business more sustainable and more valuable.

-If potential buyers feel that a business has a high risk profile, they will either not buy it, reduce the price they are willing to pay, or make a portion of the price contingent upon the business’s future performance.
+If potential buyers feel that a business has a high risk profile, they will either not buy it, reduce the price, or make a portion of the price contingent upon the business’s future performance.
+Managing operating risk will increase the sale-ability, even for small, niche and project oriented businesses.